 3 Reasons This Silky Shirtdress is Great for Older Women

 It’s not as Skimpy

 Most slip dresses are bare at the chest with tiny spaghetti straps and are not made to be worn with bras.
-This silk charmeuse shirtdress from Banana Republic has a stand collar that covers your chest, so you don’t feel as exposed.
-The Dolman sleeves are wide at the shoulders making it a lot easier to wear a bra.
+This Banana Republic silk shirtdress has a stand collar that covers your chest, so you don’t feel as exposed.
+The Dolman sleeves are wide at the shoulders, making it a lot easier to wear a bra.

 It has a Relaxed Fit.

 The other great thing about this elegant dress is the silhouette.
-Your typical slip dress is cut to closely follow your curves, both the ones you love and those you aren’t so crazy about!
-This silky shirtdress has beautiful A-line fit, and no waist, so it’s much more forgiving if you struggle with a midlife middle.
+Your typical slip dress is cut to closely follow your curves, those you love, and those you aren’t so crazy about!
+This silky shirt dress has a beautiful A-line fi, and no waist, so it’s much more forgiving if you struggle with a midlife middle.
 The row of buttons from top to bottom also makes it very slimming since it draws the eye up and down, creating a long, lean line.

 The Print Hides Trouble Spots